bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:18:36

-Let's give some better examples than why open timestamps is great.
+Let's give some better examples than why OpenTimestamps is great.

 Sjors Provoost: 00:18:40